Symmetry-based quantum algorithms for open-shop scheduling with hard constraints: Introduction

-Albeit there is a massive catalogue\cite{rossiHandbookOfConstraintProgramming2006} of classical constraint analysis available for these problems, concrete instances were mainly heuristically constructed.
-However, the underlying feasibility structure was not completely exploited.
-One particular interesting construction for scheduling-type problems is the \textit{constraint graph model}\cite{leightonGraphColoringAlgorithm1977,freuderStableSets1985}.
+Albeit there is a massive catalog~\cite{Rossi2006HandbookOfConstraintProgramming} of classical constraint analysis available for these problems, concrete mixers were mainly heuristically designed (with a few exceptions like the Grover-mixer framework~\cite{Baertschi2020GroverMixersForQAOAShiftingComplexityFromMixerDesignToStatePreparation}).
+Often enough, the underlying feasibility structure was not completely exploited.
+One particular interesting construction for scheduling-type problems is the \textit{constraint graph model}~\cite{Leighton1977AGraphColoringAlgorithmAGraphColoringAlgorithmForLargeSchedulingProblems,Freuder1985TakingAdvantageOfStableSetsOfVariablesInConstraintSatisfactionProblems}.
 Here the bit strings are identified with vertices, joint by edges corresponding to the constraints.
-This allows investigating the feasibility structure with well-known results from graph theory.
+This allows for investigating the feasibility structure with well-known results from graph theory.
 Most notably, one can identify graph automorphisms with feasibility-preserving bit permutations.
-With this work, we incorporate the whole structure into a more refined view on the QAOA and also come up with a new VQA design for OSSP-instances.
+With this work, we incorporate the entire structure into a more refined view on the QAOA and also come up with a new VQA design for OSSP instances.

-In \autoref{section:subgroups} we apply the constraint graph model to the general OSSP.
-We first embed the notions of solutions and solution-preserving functions into the graph-theoretical language.
-Utilizing this additional point of view, we fully characterize the group $F$ of feasibility-preserving bit permutations.
-Furthermore, we uncover block structures within the OSSP-constraints.
-This ultimately reveals that $F$ acts transitively on the set of all solutions.
+In Section 2 we rigorously introduce the notion of combinatorial optimization problems, give a detailed formulation of the OSSP, cover the constraint graph model, which we will use extensively in our subsequent analysis, and describe general encoding strategies for tackling combinatorial optimization problems with the aid of quantum computers.